UNFmontreal/Dcm2Bids/README.md

 pip install .
 ```

-Don't forget to use `--user` or `-e` flags depending on your need.
+Don't forget to use `--user` or `-e` flags depending on your needs.
 See `pip install --help` for more informations.

 ###### with singularity